grafana/loki/docs/sources/send-data/otel/_index.md

 - Timestamp: One of `LogRecord.TimeUnixNano` or `LogRecord.ObservedTimestamp`, based on which one is set.
 If both are not set, the ingestion timestamp will be used.

 - LogLine: `LogRecord.Body` holds the body of the log.
-However, since Loki only supports Log body in string format, we will stringify non-string values using the [AsString method from the OTEL collector lib](https://github.com/open-telemetry/opentelemetry-collector/blob/ab3d6c5b64701e690aaa340b0a63f443ff22c1f0/pdata/pcommon/value.go#L353).
+However, since Loki only supports Log body in string format, we will stringify non-string values using the [AsString method from the OTel collector lib](https://github.com/open-telemetry/opentelemetry-collector/blob/ab3d6c5b64701e690aaa340b0a63f443ff22c1f0/pdata/pcommon/value.go#L353).

 - [Structured Metadata]({{< relref "../../get-started/labels/structured-metadata" >}}): Anything which can’t be stored in Index labels and LogLine would be stored as Structured Metadata.
 Here is a non-exhaustive list of what will be stored in Structured Metadata to give a sense of what it will hold:
   - Resource Attributes not stored as Index labels is replicated and stored with each log entry.